Full Disclosure - DOM-based XSS And Failures In Bug Bounty Hunting

 A remote unauthenticated attacker can perform the following actions:

-1. Launch a Cross-Site Scripting (XSS) attack: The attacker can manipulate the eUrl parameter to point to a malicious script.
-This script will be fetched and executed within the user’s session when the page loads, giving the attacker the ability to modify the webpage content or perform actions on behalf of the user.
+parameter to point to a malicious script.
+This script will be fetched and executed within the user’s session when the page loads, giving the attacker the ability to modify the webpage content or perform actions on behalf of the user. - Steal session cookies: The

-3. Perform account takeover: With the stolen session cookie, the attacker can impersonate the victim’s session, leading to unauthorized access to the user’s account and potentially any sensitive data or functionalities it contains.
+flag set, which means it can be accessed by client-side scripts.
+In the event of a successful XSS attack, this cookie can be stolen, compromising the user’s session. - Perform account takeover: With the stolen session cookie, the attacker can impersonate the victim’s session, leading to unauthorized access to the user’s account and potentially any sensitive data or functionalities it contains.

-4. Conduct harmful actions: Once the account is taken over, the attacker can perform potentially harmful actions such as changing user settings, sending messages, or making transactions.
+- Conduct harmful actions: Once the account is taken over, the attacker can perform potentially harmful actions such as changing user settings, sending messages, or making transactions.

 All these malicious actions can be performed with just a single click from the user, increasing the risk and ease of the attack.

-2. CSS Injection?
+2. CSS Injection?⌗

 While checking a static page of an in-scope application, I came across an interesting JavaScript file.